Home » Holidays » Christmas » Gold Jewel Christmas Deer Craft

 Today I am sharing with you this super easy and amazing Gold Jewel Christmas Deer Craft.

-Every year when I start my decorating I always fine myself wanting to create at least one new item to add to my Christmas collection.
-This year I was in a few of my favorite stores, Target, Pier One, etc. looking at Christmas decor and found some amazing options.
-While I really wanted to purchased them on the spot, I got a little hung up on the price tag.
+Every year when I start my decorating I always find myself wanting to create at least one new item to add to my Christmas collection.
+This year I was in a few of my favorite stores: Target, Pier One, etc., looking at Christmas decor and found some amazing options.
+While I really wanted to purchase them on the spot, I got a little hung up on the price tag.
 They ranged from $40-60 each!
-Ouch..
+Ouch.

-Obviously I am a crafty person so I started to brainstorm how I could make something similar for less, without sacrificing the “Christmasy” beauty of it.
-So today I am showing you my inspired set of Gold Jeweled Christmas deer!
-I’m actually really pleased with how well they came out and I hope you will enjoy them to!
-Oh yeah..and did I mention both these deer only cost $27 to make!
+Obviously I’m a crafty person so I started to brainstorm how I could make something similar for less, without sacrificing the “Christmasy” beauty of it.
+So today I am showing you my inspired set of Gold Jeweled Christmas Deer!
+I’m actually really pleased with how well they came out, and I hope you will enjoy them too!
+Oh yeah..and did I mention both these deer only cost $27 to make?!
 Plus I had a lot of leftover supplies for future projects!

 Supplies